frankdean/trip-web-client/README.md

 		$ yarn install

-## Production Build Procedure

-1. Run `yarn run lint`
-1. Run unit tests with `yarn run test-single-run`
-1. Optionally or if first time, run `yarn update-webdriver`
-1. Run end-to-end tests with `yarn run protractor`
-1. Update the version number in `./app/js/version/version.js`
-1. Check in the change
-1. Run `yarn run build-release`
-1. Modify static file web server to serve TRIP web client files from the `./dist/` folder. e.g.

-		$ cd trip-server
-		$ ln -s ~/projects/trip-web-client/dist/app

-1. Perform a simple test with `index.html` and `index-async.html` in the browser
-1. Run `yarn run protractor`
-1.  chdir to `./dist/` and tar up the contents of the `app/` sub-folder
-1.  untar to deployment target

 ## Running directly with trip-server

 Create a symbolic link within the TRIP server application to the web client